Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Structural Anatomy of Algebraic Phases

 This global picture can be refined beyond the boundary.

-\begin{theorem} Once $\mathcal P$ reaches its boundary depth $k$, it admits a canonical separation into three structural components.
+\begin{theorem} Once $\mathcal P$ reaches its boundary depth $k$, its structure may be organised into three associated regimes.
 First, there is a maximal rigid subphase $\mathcal I_{\mathcal P}$ on which all APT axioms continue to hold.
 Second, there is a stratified boundary object $\partial\mathcal P := \mathcal B(\mathcal P)$ that encodes the intrinsic obstruction to further propagation.
-Third, there is a residual component consisting of the non-canonical behaviour not determined by the axioms.
+Third, there may remain residual behaviour consisting of the non-canonical behaviour not canonically determined by the APT axioms

 Moreover, the exact sequence